Image: Copyright free from Pixabay

 ‘Grin-a,’ he said, his tongue curling around the strange letters.

-She chuckled, and something lurched inside Mock’s chest at the sound of it.
+She chuckled, and something lurched inside Mock’s chest.
 She reached out, touching his cheek with her fingertips.
 ‘No. Grinda.’

 Her touch was like fire against his cheek.
 The breath caught in his throat and he coughed out, ‘Grink-aa.’